Malom-ctrl/Carnet/README.md

 ## A secure, lightweight and extendable clipboard manager written in Rust.

 ### Features:
-- **Sandboxed process**: you copy data from all around the internet, emails, documents, all the time.
-To prevent this arbitrary data from performing exploits on your system Carnet runs in a strong sandbox where it cannot see your files, cannot access the network, in fact it only has access to the exact permissions required for it to function. _We use the battle tested Bubblewrap for sandboxing._
+- **Sandboxed process**: You copy data from all around the internet, emails and documents, all the time.
+To prevent this untrusted data from performing exploits on your system, Carnet runs in a strong sandbox where it can't see your files and can't access the network.
+In fact it only has access to the exact permissions required for it to function. _Carnet uses the battle-tested Bubblewrap for sandboxing._
 - **Secure handling of images**: Carnet uses **Glycin** to decode images.
 This means it only sees the raw data after it has been processed by a specialized, sandboxed image decoder.
 - **Lightweight**: Carnet has **no external crate dependencies*** which makes it super lightweight and removes the concern of supply chain attacks.
 It interacts directly with system libraries via FFI and uses standard utilities for IPC.
 - **Terminal UI**: Carnet lives in your terminal as a **TUI**.
-It is entirely responsive and will always fit your terminal size.
+It is responsive, which means it will resize with your terminal.
 It supports image rendering using the **Kitty graphics protocol**.
-- **Ricing ready**: using the config file you can make Carnet your own, down to the characters that make the borders in the UI!
+- **Ricing ready**: Using the config file you can make Carnet your own, from the colors down to the style of the borders!
 - **Tools**: Carnet lets you create custom tools that you can run on the fly on your clipboard content.
 For example, you can encode/decode in base64, apply a black and white filter to images, or anything else you can imagine.
 Each tool is just a terminal command in the config that you can customize to be anything!
-- **Sensitive Mode**: support for `CLIPBOARD_STATE=sensitive` (e.g., from password managers) to automatically mask content in the UI.
+- **Sensitive mode**: Carnet supports masking sensitive data in it's UI, such as passwords and keys.
-- **Clipboard history** and **Fuzzy search**.
+- **Clipboard history**
+- **Fuzzy search**

 _* No external crates used for core logic, only `libc` and a small internal TUI library.
 Still depends on system libraries like `glib`, `glycin`, and utilities like `wl-clipboard` and `bwrap`._